Jamie Rivers (American football)

-James Albert Rivers (born September 22, 1945) is a former American football linebacker who played eight seasons in the NFL.
-Rivers played college football at Bowling Green University.
+James Albert Rivers (born September 22, 1945) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL).
+Rivers played college football for the Bowling Green Falcons.

-Rivers was the St. Louis Cardinals fifth-round selection in the 1967 NFL Draft.
+Rivers was the St. Louis Cardinals fifth-round selection in the 1967 NFL/AFL draft.
 He started nine games in 1968 and was named the Cardinals team Rookie of the Year.
-Rivers played in St. Louis from 1968-1973.
+Rivers played in St. Louis from 1968 to 1973.
 He was traded to the New York Jets in 1974 where he played his last two seasons.